modenaxe/auto-lowerlimb-models-paper/manual_models_ref_pubs/README.md

-# Publications and conference contribution for which the manual models were built
+# Publications and conference

+This folder includes some open access contributions in which manual models built from the considered datasets were created or employed.

 | Model name | Contribution for which the model was built |